rumkit/TTSBot/README.md

 ## Description

 A primitive Telegram bot for interacting with the TorrServer (https://github.com/YouROK/TorrServer).
+The bot supports the following commands:
-The bot has a single `/add` command which receives a magnet link or an http link to a page with the magnet link inside.
+- `/add` receives a magnet link or an http link to a page with the magnet link inside.
 The magnet link is added to the TorrServer using its API.
+- `/list` list all torrents saved on the server.
+When the user clicks on any of the results, the bot sends a playable link per each file in the torrent.

 The bot is build on top of the Minimal Telegram Bot: https://github.com/k-paul-acct/minimal-telegram-bot